Gorilla Trekking Trips & Tours in Uganda, Rwanda, & the Congo

 * * * * *

-By now you likely have a good idea of what the differences are between Rwanda, Uganda, and the Congo for gorilla trekking, and you are a step closer to planning an exciting adventure.
-GeoEx’s experienced planners can help you obtain permits and choose the right accommodation.
-We can also arrange some of the special experiences mentioned above to give you a deeper connection to the destination.
-If you’re ready to talk about gorillas and plan your trip to Rwanda, Uganda, or the Congo, call our travel experts at 888-570-7108.
+By now, you likely have a good idea of the differences between Rwanda, Uganda, and the Congo for gorilla trekking, and you are a step closer to planning an exciting adventure.
+GeoEx’s experienced planners can help you obtain permits and choose the suitable accommodation.
+We can also arrange some of the extraordinary experiences mentioned above to give you a deeper connection to the destination.
+If you’re ready to talk about gorillas and plan your trip, call our travel experts at 888-570-7108 or inquire online.

 Subscribe